-What are the Fees and Costs involved in Selling property in the Bahamas?
+What are the Fees and Costs of Purchasing Property in the Bahamas?

 The stamp (duty) tax is shared equally between buyer and seller unless otherwise agreed upon.

-A Value Added Tax (VAT) is applies on all real estates services, such as appraisals, commissions, and legal fees.
+A 12% Value Added Tax (VAT) is charged on real estate services, including appraisals, legal work, commissions and insurance.

 How is the Market like in the Bahamas?